 We are not accepting unsolicited manuscripts at this time.

 To see our academic policies and order exam and desk copies, please refer to our pages at Ingram Academic.

 For article proposals for The Nomadic Journal, please email a one paragraph description of the subject and any relevant links.
 Attach your CV and any past writing examples.

 Both architecture and translation between German and English have played a large role in our mission, which is reflected by our name and logo.
 Many émigrés and immigrants live with an imaginary doppelgänger, the shadow of a life left behind that follows them upon relocation to another place and often, another language.
-Furthermore, the doppelhaus (“duplex”) is a twinned architecture type explored by several architects we have focused on from Vienna, specifically Adolf Loos and his colleague and former student, Jacques Groag.
+Furthermore, the doppelhaus (“duplex”) is a twinned architecture type explored by several architects we have focused on from Vienna, specifically Adolf Loos and his protégé/colleague, Jacques Groag.